awsdocs/aws-parallelcluster-user-guide/doc_source/pluster.create.md

 Specifies the AWS Region to use\.
 Defaults to the Region specified by using the [`pcluster configure`](pcluster.configure.md) command\.

 `-nw, --nowait`
-Indicates not to wait for stack events after executing a stack command\.
+Indicates not to wait for stack events after running a stack command\.
 Defaults to `False`\.

 `-nr, --norollback`